On Saturday, first weekend of December

-In Épinal, Saint Nicolas is traditionally celebrated on Saturday during the first weekend in December.
-The evening marks the launch of the festivities of this month of traditions and lights.
+In Épinal, Saint Nicholas is traditionally celebrated on Saturday during the first weekend of December.
+The evening marks the start of the festivities for this month of traditions and lights.
 On Saturday, brass bands and decorated floats invade the streets of the town for a large popular parade illuminated and adorned with a thousand colours.

-Brass bands, folk groups, artists and talented sportsmen come to animate the fabulous procession of floats, one more beautiful than the other.
-Saint Nicholas closes the parade followed by Father Fouettard.
-The first is acclaimed, the second booed by the crowd.
-This is the magic of this popular and endearing parade where everyone finds their childhood soul.
+Brass bands, folk groups, artists and talented sportsmen come to animate the fabulous procession of floats, each one more beautiful than the other.
+Saint Nicholas closes the parade, followed by Father Fouettard.
+The first is acclaimed while the second is booed by the crowd.
+This is a magic, popular and endearing parade where everyone falls back into childhood.

 Snow White and the 7 dwarves’ house is animated.
-All are busy around a steaming casserole or sawing wood for the fire, while throwing candy at the amazed children.
-The Hockey Club in Épinal demonstrates technical passes on a mini rink, mounted on the trailer of a tractor, all under the encouragement of their cheerleaders.
-On a wooden float, the students of ENSTIB (École Nationale Supérieure des Technologies et Industries du Bois d’Épinal) demonstrate their talents playing their instruments.
-Shrek, the friendly green monster from a well-known animated film towers over the audience, accompanied by his companions the donkey and Puss in Boots, closely followed by a Sleeping Beauty in her fairy-tale castle.
+They are all busy around a steaming casserole or sawing wood for the fire, while throwing candy at the amazed children.
+The Hockey Club of Épinal demonstrates technical passes on a mini rink, mounted on the trailer of a tractor and under the encouragement of their cheerleaders.
+On a wooden float, the students of the ENSTIB school (École Nationale Supérieure des Technologies et Industries du Bois d’Épinal) demonstrate their talents by playing their instruments.
+Shrek, the friendly green monster from a well-known animated film, towers over the audience, accompanied by his friends the donkey and Puss in Boots, closely followed by Sleeping Beauty in her fairy-tale castle.

 Heritage and culture in the spotlight

-The parade finished, Saint-Nicolas takes off above the Moselle River after giving his traditional speech, leaving place for the 30-minutes exceptional pyrotechnic show.
-You will have the opportunity to discover the next Saint Nicolas parade on Saturday 8th December 2018.
+The parade finished, Saint-Nicholas takes off and crosses the Moselle River after giving his traditional speech, making way for the 30-minute, exceptional pyrotechnic show.
+You will have the opportunity to discover the next Saint Nicholas parade on Saturday the 8th of December 2018.